 Some of the the home automation technologies I use rely on port-forwarding, which is how you “crack open” the network’s firewall just enough to access specific devices on the other side.
 In addition to remote control of smart devices, I also use port-forwarding to remotely access the desktop systems, servers, and network devices that stay online in the house while I’m away.
 Port forwarding worked great for the first couple years of Google Fiber’s service, until they recently “upgraded” the user interface of their Google Fiber Network Box (GFNB)…. and I hope the quotes around “upgraded” are enough for you to hear the sarcastic tone in my voice.

 In what appears to be an effort to simplify the Google Fiber Network Box interface, they removed a number of features that advanced users rely on.
 The worst victim was port-forwarding.
 While it’s still technically allowed, Google Fiber restricts forwarding only to network devices with reserved DHCP address (meaning you can’t forward to any device with a static IP address), and they also opened a huge security hole by forcing you to forward FROM and TO the same port number.
 Not only does that limit you to accessing only one Windows Remote Desktop on port 3389, or only one device’s embedded web server on port 80, but those commonly-known port numbers are accessible from the WAN side of the network, meaning they’re much easier to scan and attack.
 This “upgrade” was unacceptable to me, and when Google Fiber’s support staff told me they couldn’t “downgrade” me back to the original interface, I decided to take matters into my own hands.
+Update: I’ve been told this has now been fixed, but I still like my EdgeRouter better than the Google Router.

 Enter the Ubiquiti EdgeRouter Lite.